1 Dickinson Street

 Ensuring students are engaging in reading, writing, and discussion of what is going on in their classes is extremely important.
 Nightly homework will reinforce the learning that is taking place within the classroom during the day.
 This reinforcement of learning will lead to success in the classroom.

 Our school website will give you access to the school calendar and upcoming events.
 You have access to your child's grades, attendance record, lunch account, and transportation information through the use of the Silver Creek PowerSchool Parent Portal.
 The access information you received last year is still valid.
-If you have lost or forgotten your access code, you must contact Colleen Roberts at 934-2603, ext.
-1207.
-All Middle School homework assignments may be accessed by phone by calling the Homework Hotline at 934-2603 and following the prompts for the Middle School.
+If you have lost or forgotten your access code, please contact the middle school office at 934-2603, ext.
+1400.

 There are scheduled parent conferences dates on the school calendar, but you may at any time call to schedule an individual conference with a teacher.